 In these situations, even the ordered quantity does not represent true demand.
 It represents a higher number from where the negotiation will begin.

 This type of pain can be self-inflicted.
 A business might decide to give out volume discounts to the customers.
-One of the ways this is done is through blanket orders where the customer would place an order large enough to avail the volume discount.
+One way this is done is through blanket orders, where the customer places an order large enough to avail the volume discount.
 However, the actual delivery is done with multiple small orders which are deducted from the blanket order.
 These small orders are moved around multiple times before the delivery is taken.
 How does one determine the true demand in this scenario?

 I am not aware of any remedies (simple or otherwise) for the last two cases.

-What do you use as basis for forecasting?
-Please let us know in comments.
+What do you use as a basis for forecasting?
+Please let us know in the comments.